dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 # Use cases and Examples

-This section describes use cases, provide an example of how they could be modeled by the model, and show how each of the questions that we have explored in this draft can be answered by the model.
+This section describes use cases, provides examples of how they could be modeled, and shows how each of the questions explored in this draft can be answered by the model.

+Note: The examples in this section use hypothetical capability class values (e.g., `"ietf-entitlement-inventory:routing"`) for illustration purposes.
+In practice, implementations would either use `basic-capability-description` for simple text-based capability lists, or derive custom capability classes that reference external capability definition models as described in {{extending-capability-classes}}.

 ## MPLS Capability License on a Network OS
 An operator installs a software license (entitlement) enabling MPLS routing on a NOS.
 The license is attached to a specific network element and activates the "mpls-routing" capability class.